 Hire and Reward Insurance

-Vehicle insurance isn’t always straightforward, especially if you’re using your car for anything other than personal use.
+Motor insurance isn’t always straightforward, especially if you’re using your car or van for anything other than personal use.

-Hire and reward insurance is a type of vehicle insurance policy that is legally required if you are a courier, haulier, taxi driver, furniture remover, or anyone else who is paid to deliver goods or carry passengers on UK roads.
+Hire and reward insurance, also known as 'the carriage of goods for hire and reward' is a type of commercial insurance policy for your car or van that is legally required in the UK if you are a courier whose job it is to make several deliveries (parcels or food delivery) to people in local areas.
+This policy is also designed for hauliers, taxi drivers, furniture removers, or anyone else who is paid to deliver goods or carry passengers on UK roads.

 You might like: A Guide to Food Delivery Cover